GU-CLASP/LARP/invited-speakers.markdown

 </details>

 ### [Moa Johansson](https://www.cse.chalmers.se/~jomoa/)
-_Associate Professor (Docent) at the Departement of Computer Science and Engineering at Chalmers University in Gothenburg_
+_Associate Professor (Docent) at the Department of Computer Science and Engineering at Chalmers University in Gothenburg_

 <details>
 <summary>TBA</summary>